dvdmtw98/blog/blog-vault/articles/2023-12-31-building-home-lab-part-1.md

 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
 > - **Nov.
+10, 2024**
+> 	- Updated Part 3 with settings that could fix the “black screen” problem faced by some users.
+>  - **Nov.
 01, 2024**
 > 	 - Updated pfSense download link in Part 2 to point to the pfSense mirror which contains the CE ISO image.
 > 	 - Updated the instruction in Part 1 and Part 2 to reference the Expert Mode option that was introduced with Virtual Box 7.1.